spencech/ems-web-app-view-container/README.md

 # EMS Web Application Components: View Container

-**Note that this module has a peer dependency on ems-web-app-utils and underscore.js**
+**Note that this module has peer dependencies on ems-web-app-utils and underscore.js**

 	npm i underscore ems-web-app-utils ems-web-app-view-container